chiras/almalexia/docs/officers.md

 +create "Here my event name" 2019-12-20 8:15pm 2 :bandage: 2 :shield: 8 :crossed_swords: @trial-group
 ```

+None of these following parameters is mandatory, but you probably do not want only events today and some more adjustments :)

 ------
 ## Date and Time